tasnimzotder/hacktoberfest-2020/_hackbars/bislam.md

 ---

-## <!-- Your MESSAGE on climate change -->
-Let's become a better developers so we can figure to stop our planet from polution
+## Let's become a better developers so we can figure to stop our planet from polution
 ![image_caption]({{site.baseurl}}/assets/images/bislam.jpg)